hyl317/IBDTimeSeries/README.md

 The test dataset is a bottleneck demography simulated by [msprime](https://tskit.dev/msprime/docs/stable/intro.html).
 It consists of 120 samples taken at 2 time points (t=0 and t=20 generations backward in time).
 The bottleneck event happens at t=30.

 The file ./test/input/BN.TP2.8cM.ibd.tsv contains IBD segments longer than 8cM extracted from the simulated ARG.
 It has four columns: iid1, iid2, ch and lengthM.
+These four mandatory columns are present in the ancIBD output.
+For IBD called by other software, you may need to reformat the file.
 Note that the segment length is in Morgen.
 The input .tsv file for IBD segments can also contain additional columns but it should at least contain these four columns (but see below if apply a genomic mask, in which case additional columns are needed).

 The file ./test/input/BN.TP2.sample.age contains date information.
 You should provide dating information for all samples in the IBD .tsv file, one sample per line.
 The date should be expressed in "years BP".
 In this test dataset, the first 60 samples are sampled from the 0<sup>th</sup> generation thus having the date 0.
 The last 60 samples are sampled from the 20<sup>th</sup> generations and therefore are dated to 580 years ago, assuming a generation time of 29 years.